-Meharry-Vanderbilt Community Engaged Research Core (CERC) COMMUNITY-ENGAGED RESEARCH GRANT Guidelines September 2019
+Meharry-Vanderbilt Community Engaged Research Core (CERC) COMMUNITY-ENGAGED RESEARCH GRANT Guidelines Fall 2020

 The CERC Mini-Grant Program provides support for the development of mutually beneficial research partnerships between community organizations and academic researchers at Meharry Medical College, Vanderbilt University Medical Center, or Vanderbilt University.
-The long term goals of the Mini-Grant Program are to foster sustainable research partnerships that will improve community health outcomes, decrease health disparities, increase access to health and health related services, enhance the quality and effectiveness of health interventions, or inform more equitable health policy.
+The long-term goals of the Mini-Grant Program are to foster sustainable research partnerships that will improve community health outcomes, decrease health disparities, increase access to health and health related services, enhance the quality and effectiveness of health interventions, and inform more equitable health policy.

-Two types of mini-grants are available: Partnership Development Grants of up to \$2,500 to support the development or strengthening of partnerships between community-based organizations and academic researchers, and Community Engaged Research Grants of up to \$10,000 to enable the partnerships to undertake pilot research activities.
-Both grants require the active participation of each partner in the development of the proposal and that the projects will result in benefits to all the partners involved.
+Two types of mini-grants are available: Partnership Development Grants of up to \$2,500 support the development or strengthening of partnerships between community-based organizations and academic researchers, and Community Engaged Research Grants of up to \$10,000 enable the partnerships to undertake pilot research activities.
+Both grants require the active participation of each partner in the development of the proposal and that the projects will result in benefits to each partner involved.
 These guidelines describe the Community-Engaged Research Grant.
 For more information about the opportunity, please contact lexie.lipham@vumc.org.

-Community-Engaged Research Grants are intended to engage academic and community partners in a wellplanned pilot research project that will foster sustainable, long-term collaboration and address important community health issues.
-Priority will be given to partnerships with a well-defined research question that can produce preliminary data for a larger grant application, or test out an intervention on a small scale for later scale up, or otherwise lead to continuing research.
+Community-Engaged Research Grants are intended to engage academic and community partners in pilot research projects that foster sustainable, long-term collaborations in order to address community health issues.
+Priority will be given to partnerships with a well-defined research question that can produce preliminary data for a larger grant application, be tested through a small-scale intervention intended to be scaled up and expanded upon in the future, or leads to continuing research.
 Examples include:

-- Introducing an evidence-based health services innovation in a new practice setting and comparing patient clinical outcomes - Gathering qualitative data from focus groups to identify themes for further study - Conducting a targeted survey to collect pilot data for a larger grant submission - Assessing how new health insurance coverage options impacts health-seeking behaviors
+- Introducing an evidence-based health services innovation in a new practice setting and comparing patient clinical outcomes. - Gathering qualitative data from focus groups to identify themes for further study. - Conducting a targeted survey to collect pilot data for a larger grant submission. - Assessing how new health insurance coverage options impact health-seeking behaviors.

 Funding of up to \$10,000 is available to support research activities, including data collection and analysis, recruitment and compensation of study participants, and dissemination of study results.
 Training and consultative research support services may be included.
-Funding may not be used for operating support for existing programs or salaries for existing staff.
-Funds may be used for existing salaries, however, if it is beyond the staff person's normal responsibilities and for grant purposes only.
+Funding will go directly to the community partner.
+It may not be used for operating support of existing programs nor salaries for existing duties and operations of staff.
+Funds can only be used for salaries if it is beyond the staff person's normal responsibilities and for grant purposes only.
 Funded projects should be completed within 18 months of award.

-Review criteria will include responsiveness to the application criteria, involvement of each partner in the proposal development, mutual benefit to each partner, potential for sustaining the research partnership, alignment of research question with health needs in community, soundness of research design, clarity of each partner's role, capacity of partners to fulfill roles, and potential to impact important health concerns.
+Review criteria will include responsiveness to the application criteria, equal and mutually beneficial involvement of each partner in the proposal development, potential for sustaining the research partnership, alignment of research question with health needs in community, soundness of research design, clarity of each partner's role, capacity of partners to fulfill roles, and potential impact on relevant health concerns.
 Award decisions are made by a review committee consisting of four community representatives and four community health researchers from Meharry Medical College and Vanderbilt University.
-Announcements should be made by November.
+Announcements should be made by December.